SwarajGajare/rob6323_go2_project/source/rob6323_go2/rob6323_go2/tasks/direct/rob6323_go2/README.md

+# Reward-Shaped PPO for Symmetric and Stable Quadrupedal Locomotion

 While the tutorial was not sufficient for the robot dogs to move around, it was jittery and the baseline tutorial was not optimised for the robot to learn accurately.

 This project extends a basic DirectRLEnv implementation for the Unitree Go2 robot in Isaac Lab.
 The goal is to transform a simple kinematic learner into a robust, research-grade locomotion controller.

 Moving beyond simple velocity tracking, this environment implements custom low-level control, history-based smoothness penalties, and the Raibert Heuristic for precise gait generation.

-Key Features & Implementation Details
+# Key Features & Implementation Details

 1. Symmetry-Enforced Learning
 Why: Standard RL often learns asymmetric or "limping" gaits that are optimal in simulation but undesirable in reality.
 We enforce symmetry to produce natural, robust trotting.